Thank you for your interest in applying to The Graduate School at Montclair State University. You can apply in three easy steps:

 - Please mail anything that cannot be submitted electronically to:

 Please note: after your application is submitted and before an admission decision, you may request a one-time change to the academic program to which you’ve applied.
 If we’ve already made an admission decision, you’ll need to complete a new application – including another payment of our application fee.

-Learn more about the application process, by viewing our Graduate School Overview presentation.
+Learn more about the application process, by viewing our Graduate School Overview presentation or the video below: